Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - For @Shadow fields, place the @Shadow, @Mutable, and @Final annotations on the same line as the actual field.
 Do that only for fields, not for methods.
 - For @Accessor fields, place the annotation on the same line as the actual field, but don't do the same for @Invoker methods.
 - If a method is private in the original class and you want to @Shadow it, make the @Shadow method protected.
+- All mod projects always have access to Mixin Extras.
+- Prefer using features from Mixin Extras instead of using normal Mixin redirects or overrides.
+- Use short `//` comments for quick reminders and `/** @reason ... */` blocks ahead of injections that change vanilla behavior.
+- Cluster related injections together (for example, all `setScreen` hooks in `MixinGui`).
+- When creating normal Mixin classes, call them `Mixin<OriginalClassName>`, so for the `Minecraft` class that would be `MixinMinecraft`.
+- When creating Mixin accessor interfaces, name them `AccessorMixin<OriginalClassName>`, so for the `Minecraft` class that would be `AccessorMixinMinecraft`.
+- When you make Mixin classes extend the superclass of the target class, add a dummy constructor if needed.
+- Keep Mixin classes lightweight.
+- You can't nest classes or interfaces in Mixin classes.
+You need to place them outside Mixin classes.
+- You can't place non-Mixin classes/interfaces in packages declared as "Mixin packages".
+You need to place them outside these packages.